microsoft/typespec/docs/extending-cadl/emitters-basics.md

 });
 ```

-You can provide a callback for every kind of Cadl type.
+You can provide a callback for every kind of TypeSpec type.
 The walker will call your callback pre-order, i.e. as soon as it sees a type for the first time it will invoke your callback.
 You can invoke callback post-order instead by prefixing the type name with `exit`, for example `exitModel(m)`.

-Note that the semantic walker will visit all types in the program including built-in Cadl types and cadl types defined by any libraries you're using.
+Note that the semantic walker will visit all types in the program including built-in TypeSpec types and typespec types defined by any libraries you're using.
 Care must be taken to filter out any types you do not intend to emit.
 Sometimes this is quite difficult, so a custom traversal may be easier.

 ### Custom traversal